 Features like usability and progress visualisation/ gamification aspects are very subjective ones, so best advice is to look into the different tools and ask for a demo.
 Features like aligning Key Results or connecting your longterm strategies across departments and quarterly OKRs and visualizing this easily, is something crucial from a methodology perspective, but in the end also a bit subjective.
-So go and check out the free versions to test or apply for a demo with tool you'd like to put on your shortlist.
+So go and check out the guiding questions at the end and apply for a demo with tool you'd like to put on your shortlist.

 Having conducted many OKR implementations, we see the need for organisations to combine a full blown OKR software tool with the ability to do continuous feedback loops and take these as one component for performance reviews or handling performance reviews with the same platform.
 This absolutely makes sense although OKRs are not supposed to be a performance management tool.
-There should never be a direct connection between OKRs, it´s achievement and compensation or bonus.
-However it´s an excellent source to do continious feedback loops with your direct reports.
-Its great to listen to the pulse of your organisation.
+There should never be a direct connection between OKRs, its achievement and compensation or bonus.
+However it's an excellent source to do continious feedback loops with your direct reports.
+It's great to listen to the pulse of your organisation.
 The blended results of these ongoing and regular feedback loops might then be an indicator for a later 360 degree performance evaluation.
-An interesting feature some players in this category are offering is doing regular Pulse surveys with employees which is great because many outcome based OKRs actually target effects at employee level and many organisations can't measure this easily.
+An interesting feature some players in this category are offering is the ability to do regular Pulse surveys with employees which is great because many outcome based OKRs actually target effects at employee level and many organisations can't measure this easily.

 Knowing that the word „performance management“ can have various interpretations out there, these simple questions can help to identify whether this cluster might be relevant for you:

 Guess we don´t have to explain the logic behind the possible answers ;-) Anyway, also here clear advice is to go and check out the free versions or apply for a demo.
 Btw most of these tools offer full Jira integration - actually Upraise is a Jira add-on, but offers only basic functionality and usability compared to the other tools in this segment.
 Worth mentioning in this segment for smaller and medium sized companies is Atiim, 15five and Leapsome.
 Based on the functionality you will recognise that some of these players originally come from the HR side of life ( e.g. Leapsome) and others started their concept from OKRs (e.g. Atiim).
-Interesting to look at is Reflektive (written with a "k") who are actually going more into the HR direction with People Management, Performance Reviews, 360 degree feedbacks, 1:1 Meetings/ Check-Ins and OKRs.
+Interesting to look at is Small Improvements and Reflektive (written with a "k") who are actually going more into the HR direction with People Management, Performance Reviews, 360 degree feedbacks, 1:1 Meetings/ Check-Ins and OKRs.
 Reflektive is even adding a functionality around simple and quick Pulse Surveys with employees which is great data for OKRs.